Self-Admitted GenAI Usage in Open-Source Software: Conclusion

 \section{Conclusion}

 This study introduced \emph{self-admitted GenAI usage}---explicit references to LLM-based tools such as ChatGPT and GitHub Copilot---as a novel lens for examining how generative AI is used in open-source software development.
-In our mixed-methods study design, we first mined more than 250,000 GitHub repositories, isolating 1,292 true-positive GenAI mentions across 156 projects.
-Qualitative open coding of these instances and subsequent card sorting yielded taxonomies of 32 assisted tasks, 10 generated content types, and 11 usage purposes.
+In our mixed-methods study design, we first mined more than 200,000 GitHub repositories, isolating 1,292 true-positive GenAI mentions across 156 projects.
+Qualitative open coding of these instances and subsequent card sorting yielded taxonomies of 32 assisted tasks, 10 content types, and 11 usage purposes.
 We complemented this content analysis with a survey of project contributors and a systematic review of 13 project-level policies and guidelines.
-In addition, we performed a regression-discontinuity analysis of code churn in 149 repositories that contained sufficient data to study the impact of GenAI adoption on open source software projects.
-We found that:
+In addition, we performed a regression-discontinuity (RDD) analysis of code churn in the 149 repositories that contained sufficient data to study the impact of GenAI adoption on open source software projects.
+Based on our findings, we derive several actionable implications.

-\textbf{RQ1} (usage in practice): Developers most frequently use GenAI tools for code generation, natural-language translation, and refactoring; acknowledgment is a common purpose; human follow-up actions underscore the importance of human oversight.

-\textbf{RQ2} (GenAI governance): Project responses range from outright bans on AI-generated contributions to practical acceptance, subject to disclosure or additional review.
-Developers consider ethical and legal uncertainties around copyright, licensing, and data privacy.
-Some project guidelines actively encourage GenAI usage for supporting tasks such as pull-request descriptions or documentation.

-\textbf{RQ3} (impact on activity): Contrary to a popular industry report, our repository-specific analysis detects no systematic post-GenAI adoption rise in code churn.
-Average file- and line-based churn declined modestly across the full commit set, with only a minority of projects exhibiting a significant upward trend.

-These results have several implications for \textbf{software developers}.
-First, the explicit self-admissions we found are a first step towards more transparent AI use.
-However, the sparsity of contextual metadata (e.g., prompts or model versions) suggests that community conventions for provenance reporting remain to be formed.
-Second, heterogeneous governance approaches signal that one-size-fits-all policy prescriptions are unlikely to succeed.
-Instead, project maintainers must calibrate the guidelines and policies to their specific project context.
-Third, our churn analysis cautions against broad analyses that do not factor in when GenAI adoption in particular projects happened and if and how they regulate GenAI usage.
-This reinforces the need for empirical project-level monitoring.

-For \textbf{researchers}, our curated dataset of annotated GenAI mentions and accompanying taxonomy creates a foundation for automated detectors and studies that mine GenAI mentions on a larger scale.
-Future work should triangulate churn with complementary metrics (defect density, clone rates, review latency) and expand the analytical lens beyond ChatGPT and GitHub Copilot.